 The CEC defines annual priorities for grant projects.
 In 2016-2017, support for women’s participation in Parliamentary (2016) and local self-government (2017) elections was prioritized.
 As per the decision of the grant committee, 19 projects by local NGOs have been funded.
 The total budget of projects was 555,783GEL.
 Projects were implemented in all regions of Georgia (except for the occupied territories) and targeted ethnic minorities, persons with disabilities, victims of domestic violence, IDPs and women from rural highlands.

-During 2015-2017, the CEC and the training center implemented educational programs.
-Along with other important topics, a gender equality module was included in the program.
-For the 2017 elections, the administration has provided training for central and regional media representatives.

 During the 2016-2017 elections, the CEC and the training center launched training programs for potential women candidates.
 In 2016, 53 potential women candidates representing different political parties and initiative groups participated in the training.
 One candidate was later elected through the proportional system.
 Some 69 potential women candidates participated in the training launched in 2017.
 Out of these women, 16 were elected, 3 of them were elected through the majoritarian system.

 Disaggregating data by sex, the administration informs its efforts aimed at achieving a gender-balanced election environment.
 It further provides additional information to all individuals engaged in the election process.
 During local self-government elections in 2017, out of 3,440,123 registered voters, 53.7 per cent were women.
 Some 791,993 women participated in elections (first round), constituting 49.38 per cent of women voters.